Cory Provus: Career

 Provus began his career calling collegiate football, basketball, and baseball games for the Virginia Tech Hokies (2000-03), Georgia Tech Yellow Jackets, UAB Blazers (2006), and the Wake Forest Demon Deacons.
 Cory is a play-by-play announcer for a small package of Big Ten Network games and is a play-by-play announcer for college basketball on FOX.

 He began his major league broadcasting career as the pregame/postgame host for radio broadcasts of the Chicago Cubs and backed up Pat Hughes.
 The Milwaukee Brewers then hired Provus in 2009, replacing Jim Powell who departed for a job with the Atlanta Braves, alongside Bob Uecker until 2012.
 Joe Block would replace him.

 The Twins hired Provus to replace John Gordon who retired after the 2011 season.

 The Twins hired Provus as the play-by-play voice for the television booth to replace Dick Bremer who retired after the 2023 season.

 Personal life

 Provus lives in Minnetonka, Minnesota with his wife Dana; they have a son and daughter.
 Provus is Jewish.
-Brad Sham, Dallas Cowboys sportscaster, is his cousin.
+Dallas Cowboys sportscaster Brad Sham is his cousin.